Anxiety Treatment • Dual Diagnosis Support • Alpine Recovery Lodge

 Level of care Who it may fit best Main goal Learn more

-Residential High anxiety, panic, relapse risk, major daily impairment, need for more support Stabilize, reduce overwhelm, build routine, begin deeper treatment Residential Treatment
+Residential Treatment High anxiety, panic, relapse risk, major daily impairment, or need for more support Stabilize, reduce overwhelm, build routine, and begin deeper treatment Residential Treatment

-PHP Needs strong daytime support without full residential structure Practice skills daily, reduce symptoms, continue progress Day Treatment PHP
+PHP / Day Treatment Needs strong daytime support without full residential structure Practice skills daily, reduce symptoms, and continue progress Day Treatment PHP

-Detox support Substance withdrawal, unsafe stopping patterns, alcohol or drug dependence Safety, stabilization, and next-step planning Detox
+Detox Substance withdrawal, unsafe stopping patterns, alcohol dependence, or drug dependence Safety, stabilization, and next-step planning Detox

-If anxiety is mixed with substance use, dual diagnosis treatment is often the best fit because both problems need attention at the same time.
+If anxiety is mixed with substance use, dual diagnosis treatment is often the best fit because both concerns need attention at the same time.

 What therapies can help with anxiety the most?